Pew survey shows optimism among experts for the future, but there's plenty of room for improvements.

 And especially apt for Lent, giving up social media gave her an interior silence that is conducive for a good prayer life, she said in an interview.
 As her asceticism helped her hear the voice of God, it also improved her communication with people.
 “Real connection comes from real people, and real people fulfill our desire for friendship and relationship,” said Thomas, who works at the National Shrine of Elizabeth Ann Seton, in Emmitsburg, Maryland.
 “I would much rather call my mother and hear her voice than give her a shout out on Twitter.”

 Whether it’s giving up social media for religious reasons or quitting Facebook in protest over the Cambridge Analytica scandal, there seems to be a growing dissatisfaction with life in the Digital Age.
 And there has been a constant stream of warnings from experts and commentators on the dangers of smartphones and social media addiction.
-For some observers, all the proof that’s needed is a look at teenagers or young adults, who seem to have lost all social skills as their eyes are fixed on their screens.
+For, all the proof that’s needed is a look at teenagers or young adults, who seem to have lost all social skills as their eyes are fixed on their screens.

 “It’s just a given that everybody has these devices and everybody’s just plugged into this world from morning until night, and it’s really destructive to your humanity,” said Dr. Gregory Bottaro, author of The Mindful Catholic.
 “We basically worship these little devices, and we need to sacrifice our idols.”